tbroyer/gwt-maven-archetypes/README.md

 1. In one terminal window: `mvn gwt:codeserver -pl *-client -am`
 2. In another terminal window: `mvn tomcat7:run -pl *-server -am -Denv=dev`

-Or if you'd rather use Jetty than Tomcat, use `cd *-server && mvn jetty:start -Denv=dev` instead of `mvn tomcat7:run`.
+Or if you'd rather use Jetty than Tomcat, use `cd *-server && mvn jetty:start -Denv=dev` instead of `mvn tomcat7:run`;
+note however that you'll have to install the dependencies (shared module) at least once before you can use Jetty that way (a quick way to install just the bare minimum is to use `mvn install -pl *-server -am -Denv=dev -DskipTests`).

 Note that the `-pl` and `-am` are not strictly necessary, they just tell Maven not to build the client module when you're dealing with the server one, and vice versa.